- Bachelors of Health Science in Physical Therapy at the University of Florida (1999)

 Professional Activity Summary

 Dr. Lazinski is active in the West Central District of the Florida Physical Therapy Association (FPTA).
-She has served as an FPTA Assembly Representative for her district for 4 years and is the current Secretary of the West Central District Council.
+She has served as an FPTA Assembly Representative for her district since 2010, and served as the Secretary of the West Central District Council for four years from 2013-2017.
 Dr. Lazinski has been a member of the American Physical Therapy Association (APTA) since 1998 and is a member of both the Orthopedic and Education sections.

-Within the College of Health Care Sciences, Dr Lazinski is member of the Teaching and Learning Academy and President of the Executive Council for the Center of Professional and Academic Excellence.
-She has delivered faculty development presentations on the topics of hybrid teaching and learning and the use of educational technology to Health Professions Division faculty.
-In the Hybrid DPT Program, Dr. Lazinski is the Faculty advisor for the Student Government Association, a member of the Technology Committee and a member of the Committee on Admissions.
+Within the College of Health Care Sciences, Dr. Lazinski is member of the Teaching and Learning Academy and a past Chair of the Executive Council for the Center of Academic and Professional Excellence.
+She has delivered faculty development presentations on the topics of hybrid teaching and learning and educational technology to Health Professions Division faculty.
+In the Hybrid DPT Program, Dr. Lazinski is the Chair of the Outcomes and Alumni Committee, and a member of the Technology Committee, the Committee on Admissions, the Curriculum Committee, and the Accreditation Committee.